pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 Over the last few decades, empirical economic research has witnessed what is widely termed as [the credibility revolution](https://www.aeaweb.org/articles?id=10.1257/jep.24.2.3), a paradigm shift that emphasized the importance of experimental and quasi-experimental methods to credibly identify causal relationships between variables.
 This transformative period has not only influenced the methodologies employed in academic papers but also strengthened the field's impact on policy-making, by providing more solid and rigorous evidence upon which to base decisions.

 The emphasis on methodologically robust empirical research has naturally elevated the importance of data and coding skills within the field.
 However, despite the increasing importance of coding in economics, many economists lag in adopting modern coding practices and development environments.
-One of the most widely used tools in the profession, [Stata](https://www.stata.com/), is not even a general-purpose programming language[^1] but a purpose-built statistical package.
-Stata is also commercial software, meaning that it does not have the benefits of open-source languages like Python or R, which have amassed extensive communities contributing to their development and offering support.
-Due to its nature, it has traditionally been hard to integrate Stata with modern IDEs, which results in a less efficient workflow when one has to write code in multiple languages or use the latest tools for version control, code completion, and so on.
+One of the most widely used tools in the profession, [Stata](https://www.stata.com/), is not even a general-purpose programming language but a purpose-built statistical package.[^1] Stata is also commercial software, meaning that it does not have the benefits of open-source languages like Python or R, which have amassed extensive communities contributing to their development and offering support.
+Due to its nature, it has traditionally been hard to integrate Stata with modern IDEs, resulting in a less efficient workflow when one has to write code in multiple languages or use the latest tools for version control, code completion, and so on.

 This post provides a quick tutorial on setting up a modern development environment for Stata with Visual Studio Code and Quarto.
 It is by no means perfect and it comes with its own caveats, but it is a step in the right direction for those who want to modernize a bit their workflow without having to give up on Stata.